 - A good heading with some lead-generating/call-to-action text and a image of your product, for example;

 - A good heading with some lead-generating/call-to-action text and a video in which you present your company, product, services, etc.;

 Here’s an example of a theme with a nice banner.

 After these 5 reasons, you should agree with me that they kind of suck!

-If you still consider using sliders or carousels on your WordPress website, think about this: Do you want the best SEO practices for your site in order to increase your ranking chances, and do you want more users to convert and make more money?
+If you still consider using sliders or carousels on your WordPress website, think about this: Do you want the best on-page SEO practices for your WordPress site in order to increase your ranking chances, and do you want more users to convert and make more money?
 Or do you want your website to have a cool and fancy slider, which is pretty much useless?

 If you know more reasons why a website shouldn’t have sliders and carousels, or you want to convince me that sliders don’t suck, leave a comment.

 And don’t forget to share if you enjoyed the post!